 Resulting nitric oxide (NO) becomes reddish-brown, toxic and sharp pungent-smelling nitrogen dioxide (NO2) on contact with air.

 The first documented production of silver nitrate dates back to ancient methods of extraction and preparation.
-To produce Lunar Caustic, silver is dissolved in nitric acid:
+To produce lunar caustic, silver is first dissolved in nitric acid.

-Dissolution: Carefully add small pieces of silver to a container of concentrated nitric acid.
-Pure silver is immersed in concentrated nitric acid.
-The acids react with the metals, leading to the formation of silver nitrate.
+Dissolution: Pieces of silver are added to a container of concentrated nitric acid.
+The acids react with the metals, causing formation of silver nitrate.

 Non-Fiction Books: